FranxYao/franxyao.github.io/index.md

   * _Paraphrase Generation with Latent Bag of Words_. w. prof. Cunningham at Columbia Stats.
 NeurIPS 2019. [code and paper](https://github.com/FranxYao/dgm_latent_bow)
   * _Rethink Text Style Transfer: A Lexical Analysis_. w.
 Dr. Hao Zhou and Dr. Lei Li at Bytedance AI Lab.
 INLG 2019 (oral). [code and paper](https://github.com/FranxYao/pivot_analysis)

 * Apr 09 2019.
-I am maintaining a reading list about [Deep Generative Models for Natural Language Processing](https://github.com/franxyao/Deep-Generative-Models-for-Natural-Language-Processing).
+I am maintaining a reading list about [_Deep Generative Models for Natural Language Processing_](https://github.com/franxyao/Deep-Generative-Models-for-Natural-Language-Processing).
 This list originated from the [Columbia DGM seminar](http://stat.columbia.edu/~cunningham/teaching/GR8201/) class, then evolved to be more comprehensive.

-* Feb 15 2018, Our paper Natural Answer Generation with Heterogeneous Memory is accepted by NAACL-HLT 2018! [paper](https://franxyao.github.io/NaturalAnswerGeneration.pdf) [blog](https://franxyao.github.io/NaturalAnswer.html)
+* Feb 15 2018, Our paper _Natural Answer Generation with Heterogeneous Memory_ is accepted by NAACL-HLT 2018! [paper](https://franxyao.github.io/NaturalAnswerGeneration.pdf) [blog](https://franxyao.github.io/NaturalAnswer.html)

 -----

 ### PROJECTS
-* Variational Learning Latent Sentence Templates with Gumbel-CRFs.
+* _Variational Learning Latent Sentence Templates with Gumbel-CRFs_.
 With Sasha Rush at Cornell University.
 In submission

-* On the Interpretability of Discrete Structured Representations: A Bayesian Perspective.
+* _On the Interpretability of Discrete Structured Representations: A Bayesian Perspective_.
 On going

-* Semantic parsing with RNNGs under supervised, semi-supervised, and transfer learning settings.
-With Kun Xu at Tencent AI Lab Seattle.
+* _Semantic parsing with RNNGs under supervised, semi-supervised, and transfer learning settings_.
+With Dr. Kun Xu at Tencent AI Lab Seattle.

-* Paraphrase Generation with Latent Bag of Words.
+* _Paraphrase Generation with Latent Bag of Words_.
 NeurIPS 2019.
 With [prof. John P. Cunningham](https://stat.columbia.edu/~cunningham/) at Columbia University.

-* Pivot Analysis: An Lexical Analysis Method for Text Attribute Transfer.
+* _Pivot Analysis: An Lexical Analysis Method for Text Attribute Transfer_.
 INLG 2019.
 With Dr. Hao Zhou and Dr Lei Li at Bytedance AI Lab Beijing.

-* Natural Answer Generation with Heterogeneous Memory.
+* _Natural Answer Generation with Heterogeneous Memory_.
 NAACL 2018.
 With prof. Yansong Feng at Peking University.

-* [Scheduling and routing models for food rescue and delivery operations](https://github.com/franxyao/Multi-Vehicle-Multi-Peroid-Dynamic-Tabu-Search/tree/master).
+* [_Scheduling and routing models for food rescue and delivery operations_](https://github.com/franxyao/Multi-Vehicle-Multi-Peroid-Dynamic-Tabu-Search/tree/master).
 Socio-Economic Planning Sciences 2017.
 With [Dr. Dyvia Nair](http://www.rciti.unsw.edu.au/staff/divya-nair) at University of New South Wales.

 -----